revaturelabs/staging-management-system/README.md

 javascript code and it's required dependencies into one js file.
 So even though you are working in your individual js files it will all be bundled into bundle.js.
-Note everytime you make changes in a js file if webpack is not watching the code it will not update the bundle.js and the changes will not be reflected.
+Note everytime you make changes in a js file if webpack is not watching the code it will not update the bundle.js and the changes will not be reflected.<br />
 !!!!!!
 IF YOU DO NOT HAVE THIS RUNNING YOU WILL NOT SEE THE CHANGES YOU MAKE IN JAVASCRIPT MAKE SURE TO READ THE ECLIPSE SETUP ALSO !!!!!!!!!!!